- Academic Programs

-Jumpstart is a summer Precollege Visual and Performing Arts Workshop sponsored by the School of Arts and Communication.
+JumpstART is a summer Precollege Visual and Performing Arts Workshop sponsored by the School of Arts and Communication.
 The program is designed for young artists, ages 15 to 18, who have demonstrated a heightened interest in the visual and performing arts and seek an opportunity to increase their skills.
-Jumpstart provides participants with three weeks of accelerated instruction in a university environment.
+Jumpstart provides participants with two weeks of accelerated instruction in a university environment.
 In addition to the in-class learning experience, student education is supplemented with visiting artist lectures, workshops and excursions.
 A fundamental goal of Jumpstart is to assist students in the development of a portfolio that can be used to apply to a university or art institute of their choosing.
 The program concludes with a portfolio and performance review, a final exhibition and an award ceremony.

 An introductory painting course that encourages students to develop their painting skills and techniques as they’re introduced to paint mixing, media, application, and tools.
 If you like to paint, but feel you need to work on some fundamental skills, this is a great way to learn!
 Students will complete a minimum of three paintings that explore the basic components of painting, drawing, color and design.